 The media and entertainment sectors deal with a lot of unfairness.
 Due to the internet, now everyone is exposed to the entertainment business.
 But the hard truth is that the artists don’t get the value they deserve most of the time.

 In many scenarios, due to the negative outcomes, many talented artists have given up.
 But with the help of blockchain, all the wrongs can be right from now on.

-Blockchain can revolutionize how the travel industry processes the passengers.
+Blockchain can revolutionize how the travel industry processes passengers.
 In reality, it takes up a lot of time to process every single passenger, which costs a lot of time and effort.
-On the other hand, many fugitives can forge their passports and make a run for it as there is no way of tracing it. ‘
+On the other hand, many fugitives can forge their passports and make a run for it as there is no way of tracing it.

 But with blockchain, all the passenger information could be in the secure ledger.
 Thus, the passenger won’t even need a passport for travel.
 They can just simply use digital IDs and get aboard.
-So, blockchain meaning truly changes the way people travels now.
+So, blockchain meaning truly changes the way people travel now.